CartoDB/crankshaft/doc/22_spatial_interaction_gravity_models.md

 ### CDB_SpIntGravity(subquery text, flows_var text, origin_vars text[], destin_vars text[], cost text)

 Unconstrained (traditional gravity) gravity-type spatial interaction model.
-This model builds up a description of the flow into and out of a geography to or from other geographies.
+This model builds up a description of the flow into and out of the regions in the dataset.
 The model is inspired by Newton's Universal Law of Gravitation, but modified to allow for attraction and repulsion.
 The cost is a measure of the 'difficulty' of moving from geography `i` to geography `j`.
 It is often based on distance and time.

 #### Arguments